CrowdStrike/logscale-community-content/Log-Sources/README.md

   2. Change to the appropriate ***Content*** sub-folder under the Vendor and Application it is associated with.
 If required you may need to create the folder.
 Please refer to the template Application for examples of mandatory content folder names [here](https://github.com/CrowdStrike/logscale-community-content/tree/main/Log-Sources/00_Vendor-Template/Application/Content)

-  3. Copy into the approprite directory the file to exported from LogScale earlier
+  3. Copy into the appropriate directory the files to exported from LogScale earlier

   4. Repeat for other individual content